sipolac/cryptogram-solver/README.md

 ## Optimization

-For the optimization algorithm, I use [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing).
-The algorithm is run for a pre-defined number of iterations, where in each iteration I swap random letters in the mapping and re-score the text.
-I use softmax on the difference of the scores of the current text and new text to determine whether I want to keep the new mapping.
-Better mappings are more likely to be kept, but I'm open to accepting worse mappings for the sake of exploration and escaping local minima.
-Over the course of the optimization, I decrease temperature (exponentially) so that I'm decreasingly likely to accept mappings that hurt the score.
-I also decrease the number of swaps per iteration (probabilistically, using the poisson process described below) to encourage exploration in the beginning and fine tuning at the end.
+I use a modified version of [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) for the optimization algorithm.
+The algorithm is run for a pre-defined number of iterations, where in each iteration it swaps random letters in the mapping and re-scores the text.
+It uses softmax on the difference of the scores of the current text and new text to determine whether it wants to keep the new mapping.
+Note that it's open to accepting worse mappings for the sake of exploration and escaping local minima.
+Over the course of the optimization, it decreases temperature (exponentially) so that it's decreasingly likely to accept mappings that hurt the score.
+It also decreases the number of swaps per iteration (probabilistically, using the Poisson process described below) to encourage exploration in the beginning and fine tuning at the end.

 My intuition tells me that character n-grams do the heavy lifting for most of the optimization, while the word n-grams help the algorithm "lock in" on good mappings at the end.